Est. 2021 · Washington D.C.

 About the Cantillon Institute

 The Cantillon Institute was established in 2021 to examine systemic transformations in monetary architecture before they achieve political consensus.
-The Institute publishes working papers, maintains a network of independent research fellows, and operates without institutional funding from the entities it examines.
+The Institute publishes working papers and research briefs, maintains a network of independent research fellows, and operates without institutional funding from the entities it examines.